janet-lang/circlet/README.md

 - `:body` the body of the HTTP response (e.g. a string in HTML or JSON)
 - `:headers` a Janet table or struct with standard HTTP headers.
 The structure is the same as the HTTP request case described above.

+There is also special key `:kind` you can use.
+There are two possible values for this key:

+- `:file` for serving a file from the filesystem.
+The filename is specified by the `:file` key.
+You can specify `:mime` key with value of corresponding mime type, it defaults to text/html.
+- `:static` for serving static file from the filesystem.
+You have to provide `:root` key with value of the path you want to serve.

 ### Middleware